Travel Medical Assistant: Salary, Jobs, & How to Become

 In the United States, there are about 100,000 job listings posted for medical assistants each year.
 This high need for more medical assistants has created a demand for traveling employees.
 Travelers are meant to fill staffing needs until facilities can find permanent workers.

-The average annual salary of a medical assistant is $37,190, or about $18 per hour.
+The median annual salary of a medical assistant is $42,000, or about $20.19 per hour.
 Traveling medical assistants usually make about 20% more than their non-traveling co workers.

 Certified medical assistants and registered medical assistants are also paid more than non-certified medical assistants.
 You can also get paid more if you have other certifications such as phlebotomy and certified nursing assistant.